 Responsibilities specific to this role:

-· Singing strategy – Fulfil the delivery objectives of the Hub’s singing strategy.
+· EDI strategy – Fulfil the delivery objectives of the Equity, Diversity & Inclusion strategy.

-o Ensure Music Centre choirs are suitably staffed with a high-quality workforce to provide a safe and inspiring environment
+o Ensure holiday activities are suitably staffed with a high-quality workforce that provides a safe and inspiring environment

 · Communications – Be responsible for:

-· Risk assessment – Risk assess all rehearsal and event venues.
+· Risk assessment – Risk assess event venues.

-· Educational visits co–ordinator – Be a trained off-site visits co-ordinator, ensuring that all activities area safe and staff are aware of responsibilities.
+· Educational visits co–ordinator – Be a trained off-site visits co-ordinator, ensuring that all activities are safe and staff are aware of responsibilities.

-Other duties – The post holder will undertake teaching, choral direction and additional duties as defined by, and agreed with, SLT to meet the needs of the business.
+Other duties – The post holder will undertake additional duties as defined by, and agreed with, SLT to meet the needs of the business.

 The post-holder will have experience as a successful educator with a proven track record of management and raising music education standards.